Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   <span>This is one of the preventive measures of Countly.
 If someone in the middle intercepts the request, it would be possible to change the data in the request and make another request with other data to the server or simply make random requests to the server through the retrieved <code>app_key</code></span><span>.</span>
 </p>
 <p>
-  <span>To prevent this from happening, the SDK should provide the option to send a checksum alongside the request data.
-To do so, it should be possible for the developer to provide some random string as SALT to the SDK as parameters or configuration options.</span>
+  To prevent this from happening, the SDK should provide the option to send a checksum alongside the request data.
+To do so, it should be possible for the developer to provide some random string as SALT to the SDK as parameters or configuration options.
 </p>
 <p>
-  <span>If this SALT is provided, right before making the request, the SDK should take all the payload it is about to send (all the data after the ‘?’ symbol in GET requests, including the app_key and device_id or query string encoded body of POST requests) and make a sha256 hash of this data.
-You should also provide SALT, and append it as checksum256={hash}.</span>
+  If this SALT is provided, right before making the request, the SDK should take all the payload it is about to send (all the data after the ‘?’ symbol in GET requests, including the app_key and device_id or query string encoded body of POST requests) and make a sha256 hash of this data.
+You should also provide SALT, and append it as checksum256={hash}.
 </p>
 <pre><code class="javascript">if(salt){
   data += "&amp;checksum256=" + sha256Hash(data + salt);
 }</code></pre>
 <p>
-  <span>If SALT is not provided, the SDK should make ordinary requests without any checksums.</span>
+  If SALT is not provided, the SDK should make ordinary requests without any checksums.
 </p>
 <h1 id="01H821RTQ7GNGHSMJGP10YQXWZ">Other Features</h1>
 <h2 id="01H821RTQ7QP861SSC3JS3V236">Attribution</h2>